 The mission at Bear’s Smokehouse BBQ is simple: Everyone who walks through our doors is either already a friend, or will be.

-Cheryl and Jamie “The Bear” McDonald are co-owners of Bear’s Restaurant Group, which currently operates six restaurants in Connecticut: Bear’s Smokehouse BBQ (Windsor, South Windsor and Hartford), Chango Rosa Tacos (Hartford), Blind Pig Pizza (Hartford) and The Stack (New Haven), as well as catering and event services and Cook and the Bear, a collaboration with Tyler Anderson in West Hartford.
+Cheryl and Jamie “The Bear” McDonald are co-owners of Bear’s Restaurant Group, which currently operates five restaurants in Connecticut: Bear’s Smokehouse BBQ (Windsor, South Windsor, Hartford, and New Haven) and The Blind Pig Pizza Co.
+(Hartford) , as well as catering and event services and Cook and the Bear, a collaboration with Tyler Anderson in West Hartford.

 Jamie, a Navy veteran and former engineering manager at United Technologies, dreamt of opening a restaurant in the area true to the Kansas City-style smoked BBQ meats he grew up eating in Missouri.
 A former competitive eater, Jamie funded this dream with his prize winnings from a chicken wing eating contest (287 wings in 28 minutes!), opening the group’s first location in Windsor in 2013.
 Cheryl, who worked in HR for Hartford Public Schools and Windsor Public Schools, left her role to help run operations for the expanding business, which received further financing in 2014 for winning the “National Small Business Competition,” funded by GoDaddy, in which Jamie had to pitch race car driver Danica Patrick while she drove at speeds up to 125 miles per hour around the Charlotte Motor Speedway.